iorodeo/bias_docs/build_environ_setup_win.rst

   mingw32-make

 This will take awhile.
-After the build is finished you will need to qt's bin directory to the windows path. for example, if qt is installed in c:\\qt\qt-4.8.5 then you would want to add c:\\qt\\qt-4.8.5\\bin to the windows path.
+After the build is finished you will need to add qt's bin directory to the windows path and create a new environment variable named QTDIR whose value is the path to the root directory of your qt library.
+For example, if qt is installed in c:\\qt\\qt-4.8.5 then you would want to

+* add c:\\qt\\qt-4.8.5\\bin to the windows PATH and

+* set the QTDIR environment variable equal to c:\\qt\\qt-4.8.5

 Finally, test that qt is working.
 In the qt directory you will find a directory called "examples".
 Try running several of the examples in this